Hemorrhoids High Fiber Diet

 Boosting your fiber intake can help reduce symptoms, as can hydrating with a lot of water.

-However, if you don’t recover or your symptoms worsen, visit your physician to find out which is the best treatment plan for you.
+However, if you don’t recover or your symptoms worsen, visit your physician to determine the best treatment plan.

 Hemorrhoids High Fiber Diet Foods You Can EatHemorrhoids High Fiber Diet Foods to Avoid